syncfusion-content/maui-toolkit-docs/maui-toolkit/Installation.md

 ## Installation using Package Manager UI

-The **NuGet Package Manager UI** llows you to search for, install, uninstall, and update Syncfusion Maui Toolkit packages easily.
+The **NuGet Package Manager UI** allows you to search for, install, uninstall, and update Syncfusion Maui Toolkit packages easily.
 Follow these steps to install the Syncfusion.Maui.Toolkit package in your MAUI application:

 1. Right-click on your MAUI application or solution in the Solution Explorer and select **Manage NuGet Packages...**